BHTho/SenateScraper/README.md

 * **Copy the example:** Duplicate the provided `.env_example` file and rename it to `.env`.
 * **Enter your settings:** Configure any necessary parameters, especially for the optional AWS S3 upload feature.

-If you are going to upload to AWS, then you'll need to ensure your DynamoDB table is set up and that you have all the credentials.
+If you're going to upload to AWS, you'll need to ensure your DynamoDB table is set up and that you have all the credentials.

 ---